-Since 2001, the Caroline tum Suden/Frances Hellebrandt Awards have proved funds for trainees to attend the APS annual meeting.
-In 2007, the Steven M. Horvath Awards were established to award the two top ranked underrepresented racial/ethnic minority applicants.
+Since 2001, the Caroline tum Suden/Frances Hellebrandt Awards have provided funds for trainees to attend the APS annual meeting.
+In 2007, the Steven M. Horvath Awards were established to award the two top ranked applicants from underrepresented groups.
 The Fleur L. Strand Award followed suit in 2011, awarding the overall top ranked applicant.

 Thanks to generous donations from several sources, APS offers three abstract-based awards for graduate students and postdoctoral fellows:

 - Caroline tum Suden/Frances A. Hellebrandt Professional Opportunity Awards (50 at $500 each)